An easy way to preserve a precious spring vegetable.

 FAQ’s: Inquisitive minds want to know.
 Here’s a Q&A with informative links…tapping into the infinite wisdom of the internet.

 Q: Can I save homemade pickling juice & brine?

 Q: So, these are commonly referred to as refrigerator-pickles or quick-pickles (no canning necessary), correct?

 Q: What else can I pickle right now?
-I have a lot of garlic in my garden…can I pickle that?
+I have a lot of green garlic in my garden…can I pickle that?

 Q: Does it matter what kind of vinegar I use?